Thyme: Culinary use

-In some Levantine countries, the condiment za'atar (Arabic for both thyme and marjoram) contains many of the essential oils found in thyme.
 Thyme is a common component of the bouquet garni, and of herbes de Provence.

 Thyme is sold both fresh and dried.
 While summer-seasonal, fresh greenhouse thyme is often available year-round.
-The fresh form is more flavourful, but also less convenient; storage life is rarely more than a week.
-However, the fresh form can last many months if carefully frozen.
+The fresh form is more flavourful but also less convenient; storage life is rarely more than a week.
+However, the fresh form can last many months if carefully frozen, and thyme retains its flavour on drying better than many other herbs.

 Fresh thyme is commonly sold in bunches of sprigs.
 A sprig is a single stem snipped from the plant.
 It is composed of a woody stem with paired leaf or flower clusters ("leaves") spaced 1/2 to 1 in apart.
 A recipe may measure thyme by the bunch (or fraction thereof), or by the sprig, or by the tablespoon or teaspoon.
-Dried thyme is widely used in Armenia in tisanes (called urc).
+Dried thyme is widely used in Armenia in tisanes.

-Depending on how it is used in a dish, the whole sprig may be used (e.g., in a bouquet garni), or the leaves removed and the stems discarded.
-Usually, when a recipe specifies "bunch" or "sprig", it means the whole form; when it specifies spoons, it means the leaves.
+Depending on how it is used in a dish, the whole sprig may be used, or the leaves removed and the stems discarded.
+Usually, when a recipe mentions a bunch or sprig, it means the whole form; when it mentions spoons, it means the leaves.
 It is perfectly acceptable to substitute dried for whole thyme.
 Leaves may be removed from stems either by scraping with the back of a knife, or by pulling through the fingers or tines of a fork.

-Thyme retains its flavour on drying better than many other herbs.

-Antimicrobial properties
+Chemical and antimicrobial properties

+The chemical composition of Thymus (thyme) includes a variety of essential oils, flavonoids, phenolic acids, triterpenes, and other compounds.
+The essential oils found in thyme include thymol, which is a major component responsible for the plant's antiseptic properties, and carvacrol, another primary component with similar functions.
+Other essential oils present are p-cymene, γ-terpinene, linalool, and 1,8-cineole.
+Gas chromatographic analysis reveals that the most abundant volatile component of thyme leaves is thymol, at 8.55mg/g.
+Other components are carvacrol, linalool, α-terpineol, and 1,8-cineole.

-Oil of thyme, the essential oil of common thyme (Thymus vulgaris), contains 20–54% thymol.
-Thyme essential oil also contains a range of additional compounds, such as p-cymene, myrcene, borneol, and linalool.
-Thymol, an antiseptic, is an active ingredient in various commercially produced mouthwashes such as Listerine.
-Before the advent of modern antibiotics, oil of thyme was used to medicate bandages.
+Some of these compounds have beneficial properties.
+In particular, thymol has been historically used as an antibiotic and antiseptic, especially in traditional medicine.
+Oil of thyme, the essential oil of common thyme, contains 20–54% thymol.
+Thymol is an active ingredient in various commercially produced mouthwashes, such as Listerine.

+Flavonoids in thyme include luteolin-7-O-glucoside, a glycoside known for its antioxidant and anti-inflammatory properties, as well as apigenin, quercetin, and kaempferol.
+Phenolic acids such as rosmarinic acid, which is known for its antioxidant, anti-inflammatory, and antimicrobial activities, along with caffeic acid and chlorogenic acid, are also present in thyme.

+Triterpenes, such as oleanolic acid and ursolic acid, are part of thyme's composition, contributing to its overall health benefits.
+Additionally, thyme contains tannins, which contribute to its astringent properties, as well as saponins and other minor compounds.